 Having practised exclusively in the field of criminal defence since qualification, Abigail primarily accepts instructions from clients in and around London, and provides legal advice and representation in the Magistrates Court and Crown Court to those accused of the full spectrum of criminal offences, with a focus on complex and serious crime.

 In recent years, Abigail’s practice has heavily focused on the defence of those involved in complex white collar financial crime involving high value missing trader or “MTIC” fraud, boiler room fraud, money laundering, false accounting, conspiracy to defraud, and confiscation proceedings.
 Her reputation has seen her instructed to defend clients in Trading Standards, HMRC and SFO prosecutions across the UK, where her technical legal knowledge and meticulous attention to detail in the preparation of her cases, produce both positive results and satisfied clients.

-As an approachable and tactical lawyer, Abigail is sought out by clients for her expertise in dealing with sensitive cases of the utmost complexity and gravity, many of which attract widespread media attention.
-With a client base including business professionals and public officials, she routinely defends clients charged with conspiracies, misconduct in public office, fraud, serious drugs offences, serious violence including homicide and GBH, terrorism, and rape.
+As an approachable and tactical lawyer, Abigail is sought out by clients for her expertise in dealing with sensitive cases of the utmost complexity and gravity, many of which attract widespread media attention, or involve vulnerable Defendants.
+She routinely defends clients charged with conspiracy, misconduct in public office, fraud, serious drugs offences, serious violence including homicide and GBH, terrorism, and rape.